Shrouds and their symbolism - La sacra Sindone

 La sacra Sindone: 'The Holy Shroud'

-Although it is not a custom in Christianity, we do see the shroud in the story of Jesus Christ in the Bible: 'And he bought a linen cloth, and wrapped him in the linen cloth, and laid him in a tomb that was hewn out of rock; and he rolled a stone to the door of the tomb' (Mark 15:46).
+Although it is not a custom in Christianity, the shroud is central to the story of Jesus Christ in the Bible: 'And he bought a linen cloth, and wrapped him in the linen cloth, and laid him in a tomb that was hewn out of rock; and he rolled a stone to the door of the tomb' (Mark 15:46).
 A mixture of Myrrh and Aloe (a precious, sweet-smelling wood) was placed in the cloth with the body, two elements of holy anointing oil.
-This placing of fragrant spices is a special ritual, even for people outside this specific faith.
+This placement of fragrant spices is a special ritual, even for people outside this specific religion.
 Scent is not often thought about at a funeral, while it is something that can bring back vivid memories.